Your Local Florida

 Solar panel Installation

-Solar Installation
+Solar Panel Installation

 Solar Incentives

-available in Florida
+Available in Florida

 • The federal residential solar energy credit is a tax credit that can be claimed on federal income taxes for a percentage of the cost of a solar PV system paid for by the taxpayer.
 (Other types of renewable energy are also eligible for similar credits but are beyond the scope of this guidance.)